wbojczuk/page-template-v1/README.md

 4. Set callback url to https://website.com/api/outstatic/callback

-5. Fill in app details in env.local
+5. Generate new Client Secret and Fill in app details in env.local

 <h5> The "posts" collection should already be created with a temporary blog.
 If not, create it.</h5>